When editing a template click the Settings (gear) icon in the builder toolbar to access the Template Settings:

 You should see the following Template Settings groups:

 Only available when editing a header template.
 Here you can set the header position (top/right/left), header width (when header position is set to left/right).
 Make your header sticky, or absolutely positioned.

-We already talked about Template Conditions in the Intro To Templates article.
+We had a look at Template Conditions in the Intro To Templates article.
 They determine where on your site a specific template is displayed.